whamcloud/crusty-hooks/README.md

 ```

 ### Logging
 Under the `[logging]` table, you can control whether to log the output of running your specified hook commands.
-By default `rusty-hooks` will log the results of your hook script, but you can disable this behavior by setting the `verbose` key to `false`:
+By default `crusty-hooks` will log the results of your hook script, but you can disable this behavior by setting the `verbose` key to `false`:

 ```toml
 [logging]